Unsupervised Automata Learning via Discrete Optimization: Problem Formulation

-As mentioned in the introduction we solve this problem in two unsupervised learning setups which require different amount of prior knowledge about the distribution of normal and anomalous sequences in the sample $\mathcal{S}$.
-This knowledge could be gained from previous experiments with similar data sets or empirical testing to name but a few examples.
-The first setup, which we refer to as \emph{Two-Bound DFA Learning}, is motivated by the fact that even though the precise number of anomalies in a sample is unknown in most cases, often a rough estimate on the proportion of anomalies is known.
-With this estimate a lower and an upper bound on the number of anomalies in the sample can be computed with high certainty.
-We assume these bounds to be given as two natural numbers $\ell,u \in \mathbb{N}$ with $\ell \leq u \leq \abs{\sample}$.
-Then the task is to learn a minimal DFA which accepts at least $\ell$ and at most $u$ sequences from $\mathcal{S}$.
-We formally state this problem as: \begin{problem}[Two-Bound DFA Learning Problem] Given a multi-set of words $\sample = \{w_1, \dots, w_n\}$ and two natural numbers $\ell,u \in \mathbb{N}$ with $\ell \leq u \leq \abs{\sample}$, construct a DFA $\dfa$ which accepts at least $\ell$ and at most $u$ words from $\sample$. \end{problem} Notice that one may not always find a solution for this problem.
-This is illustrated using the following example. \begin{example} Consider the bounds $\ell = u = 1$ and the sample $\sample$ which only contains the word $'a'$ twice.
-Being deterministic, every DFA has to either accept both copies of the word $'a'$ or reject them both.
-Hence there does not exist a DFA fulfilling the bounds in this case. \end{example} Although there may not always be a solution for Problem~\ref{problem:1} it is decidable.
-Towards decidability we start by representing the sample as a \emph{prefix tree}~\cite{de2010grammatical}.
-A prefix tree for a sample $\sample$ is a partial DFA (i.e. some transitions are unspecified) without final states such that after reading a word $w \in \sample$ the DFA is in a unique state $q_w$.
+Despite this, Problem~\ref{problem:1} is decidable.
+To show decidability, we first represent the sample as a \emph{prefix tree}~\cite{de2010grammatical}.
+A prefix tree for a sample $\sample$ is a partial DFA (i.e., some transitions are unspecified) without final states such that, after reading a word $w \in \sample$, the DFA is in a unique state $q_w$.
 An example of a prefix tree is displayed in Figure~\ref{fig:pt}.
-We complete this partial DFA by adding an additional state to which we target all unspecified transitions.
-To decide whether there exists a DFA accepting at least $\ell$ and at most $u$ words we iterate over all combinations of final states and check the number of accepted words in each case.
-Since there is a unique state for each word in $\sample$ at least one of these DFAs fulfills the bounds or we can conclude that none exists.
+We complete this partial DFA by adding an additional sink state that becomes the target of all unspecified transitions.
+To decide whether there exists a DFA accepting at least $\ell$ and at most $u$ words, we iterate over all combinations of final states and check the number of accepted words in each case.
+Since there is a unique state for each word in $\sample$, either one of these DFAs fulfills the bounds or we can conclude that none exists.